berehovskyi/apex-stream/docs/Functional-Built-In-Classes/BiOperators.md

 ### Built-Ins
 ##### `public static BiOperator min()`

-Returns a `BiOperator` that return a lesser input argument.
+Returns a `BiOperator` that returns the lesser input argument.

 ###### Returns